marcelotto/magma/docs.magma/artefacts/final/texts/Magma User Guide/article/Magma User Guide - Custom Prompts and Prompt Execution (article section).md

 Magma provides two ways to execute the prompt: automatic execution and manual execution.
 In both cases, the prompt result is saved in a separate prompt result document named after the original prompt with a timestamp.
 Like any prompt result it is placed in a subdirectory `__prompt_results__` of the directory where the prompt document is stored.

-> #### info {: .info}
+> #### Info {: .info}
 >
 > The Magma vault directory contains its own `.gitignore` file in which `__prompt_results__/` is listed by default, so they won't be version controlled.

 ### Manual Execution

 Manual execution can be triggered from within Obsidian via the "Execute manually" button.
 This creates an empty prompt result document, which should show up in the "Generated results" table in the prologue and copies the compiled prompt with all transclusions resolved to the clipboard.
-The prompt from the clipboard can then be copied to the chatbot of your choice (ChaptGPT, Claude, Bard etc.), executed there and the result can be copied to the respective result document.
+The prompt from the clipboard can then be copied to the chatbot of your choice (ChatGPT, Claude, Bard etc.), executed there and the result can be copied to the respective result document.

 When executing manually via the `Mix.Tasks.Magma.Prompt.Exec` Mix task directly: